musqz/gparted-launcher/README.md

 # gparted-launch

-A lightweight GParted wrapper for Linux.
+A lightweight GParted wrapper for Linux. (en, pl, es, nl)

 ![Image](https://github.com/user-attachments/assets/8eafc5a4-edde-4431-a380-cca7c2b34a53)